hallee/espresso-arm/README.md

 Now espresso-arm should be installed and running on a local webserver.
 The systemd unit files (`espresso.service`) will run the application automatically in the event of a reboot.
 You'll probably want to set up your device with a static IP.

-To access the interface from another device, browse to your Odroid or Pi's IP address at port 8081.
+To access the interface from another device, browse to your Odroid or Pi's local IP address at port 8081.
 In my case this is `192.168.1.83:8081`.
+You can find your local IP address with `ifconfig wlan0`.

 #### Extra Steps for Siri Support